Tomato passata – tomato sauce

 If you are a regular passata buyer, this home made tomato sauce will change your life!

 I started making my own home made tomato sauce a few years ago, when I bought my juicer.
-I don’t really like passata sauces that contains the skin and seeds, and making it at home without a good juicer was a real deal breaker for me.
+I don’t really like passata sauce that contains the skin and seeds, and making it at home without a good juicer was a real deal breaker for me.
 However, as soon as bought my slow juicer and tried making it, it completely changed my (cooking) life.
 Even though I always bought very high quality tomato passata, there is nothing like locally sourced, organic tomato sauce.

 How to choose tomatoes for passata